Deep Clustering for Data Cleaning and Integration: Experimental Setup

-ARI determines the similarity between two clustering results; usually, one is ground truth labels, and the second corresponds to the labels returned by the clustering algorithm.
+ARI determines the similarity between two clustering results; usually, one is GT labels, and the second corresponds to the labels returned by the clustering algorithm.
 Generally, the value of ARI lies between 0 and 1.
-An ARI value closer to 1 represents a strong match between predicted and ground truth clusters.
+An ARI value closer to 1 represents a strong match between predicted and GT clusters.